Annapolis and Elk Ridge Railroad: Origins

+The junction of the B&P and the Annapolis & Elkridge roughly five miles east of Annapolis Junction, became the town of Odenton (named for B&P president and Maryland governor Oden Bowie).

+Near Millersville, the A&ERR line was crossed by the uncompleted Baltimore and Drum Point Railroad between 1873 and 1891.

 Bankruptcy

-In October 1879 the Maryland Board of Public Works began to investigate why, in 40 years, the railroad had not paid any of the interest on the state's $300,000 investment.
+In October 1879, the Maryland Board of Public Works began to investigate why, in 40 years, the railroad had not paid any of the interest on the state's $300,000 investment.
 The A&ER management blamed competition from ferry boats and high interchange tariffs charged by the Baltimore and Ohio.

 In 1884 the railroad's private stockholders sued to force the sale of the railroad to recover part of their investment.
 The state attempted to prevent the sale, but in July 1885 the injunction they had obtained was dissolved and on November 10 of that year the Annapolis and Elkridge Railroad was sold for $100,000.

+Annapolis, Washington & Baltimore Railroad

 Reorganization

 The railroad was reorganized on March 24, 1886, and rechartered as the Annapolis, Washington & Baltimore Railroad (AW&B) with power granted to expand to multiple locations throughout the state.

-Connection Lines and Competition

-While the A&ER reorganized, a new railroad, the Bay Ridge and Annapolis Railroad began operation on July 10, 1886.
-It connected to the AW&B at Bay Ridge Junction and connected Annapolis with the resort town of Bay Ridge, Maryland.
+A new railroad, the Bay Ridge and Annapolis Railroad, began operation on July 10, 1886.
+It connected to the AW&B at Bay Ridge Junction, where the AW&B crossed College Creek, and connected Annapolis with the resort town of Bay Ridge, Maryland.
 In September of that year it was bought out by the B&O railroad.

-Competition came in the form of the Annapolis & Baltimore Short Line Railroad, later the Baltimore & Annapolis Short Line Railroad, which opened in 1887.
-It also served Annapolis, but provided a faster connection to Baltimore, taking a more direct path along the north shore of the Severn River.
-It also connected to the AW&B at Bay Ridge Junction.
+Competition came in the form of the Annapolis and Baltimore Shortline which opened in 1887.
+It provided a faster connection from Annapolis to Baltimore as it took a more direct path along the north shore of the Severn River.
+By 1892 it connected to the AW&B at Bay Ridge Junction.

-Purchase and Merger

-In 1902, the Washington, Baltimore and Annapolis Electric Railway began constructing a third rail line between Baltimore and Washington.
+In 1902, the Washington, Baltimore and Annapolis Electric Railway (WB&A) began constructing a third rail line between Baltimore and Washington.
 This line crossed the AW&B just east of Odenton at a place called Naval Academy Junction.
 The WB&A was an electric interurban streetcar line, a new and exciting mode of transportation at the turn of the 20th century.